-Table H13: External Debt by Domestic Sectors and Projected Future Payments
+Table H13: External Debt by Domestic Sectors and Projected Future Payments able interest rates.

 The Table shows outstanding external debt at the end of the period and the principal and interest payment projection.
 All data are shown at the midpoint exchange rate of the CNB at the end of period.